HIV Post-Exposure Prophylaxis (PEP) Information for Travellers

 Those with a possible occupational risk of HIV infection may consider taking PEP with them when they travel.

-The risk of acquiring HIV following a contaminated needlestick injury is small (about 3 in 1000).
+The risk of acquiring HIV following a percutaneous injury is small (about 3 in 1000).
 The risk is increased in the following situations:

 - A needlestick injury with a wide bore needle

 - more extensive injury in the presence of HIV-infected blood (e.g. a scalpel injury during an surgical procedure)

 - if the source patient has a high HIV viral load.

 Infection can also occur as a result of exposure of intact mucous membranes to HIV-infected blood but there have been no reported cases of infection following exposure of intact skin.

 - Prevent avoidable exposure by following procedures regarding safe handling and disposal of needles and wearing protective eyewear, gloves and clothing as appropriate.

 - Wash the site of exposure immediately with soap and water, without scrubbing.
 Free bleeding of puncture wounds should be encouraged.
 Exposed mucous membranes, including eyes, should be irrigated with copious amounts or water.

 - If you are a medical, nursing or dental student travelling for an elective abroad, procedures considered beyond your level of competence in the U.K. should not be carried out while you are in another country.
 Ensure that your travel insurance covers the medical/dental activities you intend to carry out on your elective but be aware that it may not cover you for expenses incurred following a potential HIV exposure if you are carrying out inappropriate activities.